Chessmatus/chessmatus.github.io/_posts/2025-12-16-hybryd_inference.md

 title: The Best of Both Worlds: Hybrid Inference Combining Physics and Deep Learning
 ---

+# The Best of Both Worlds: Hybrid Inference Combining Physics and Deep Learning

 *A NeurIPS 2019 Paper by Garcia Satorras, Akata, and Welling*

 ## Introduction: The Fundamental Trade-off in Machine Learning